Takaaki-Saeki/zm-text-tts/README.md

 For other options, refer to the [ESPnet installation](https://espnet.github.io/espnet/installation.html).

 ## Data preparation
-1. We assume a root directory for several multilingual TTS corpora and text-only data.
+1. Prepare a root directory (referred to as `db_root`) for several multilingual TTS corpora and text-only data.
+We have scripts to run our model in `egs2/masmultts`.

 2. Download and place the training data for TTS.
 If you use [css10](https://github.com/Kyubyong/css10), please downsample it from 22.05k to 16k.